sneldb/sneldb/docs/src/commands/query.md

 - Unknown fields in `RETURN` are ignored; only schema-defined payload fields (plus core fields `context_id`, `event_type`, `timestamp`) are returned.
 - Temporal literals in `WHERE` (e.g., `created_at = "2025-01-01T00:00:01Z") are parsed and normalized to epoch seconds.
 Fractional seconds are truncated; ranges using only sub-second differences may collapse to empty after normalization.
 - In sequence queries, the `link_field` must exist in both event types' schemas.
+- In sequence queries, if a WHERE clause uses a common field (without event prefix) that exists in multiple event types, you must use event-prefixed fields to disambiguate.
+For example, if both `order_created` and `payment_failed` have a `status` field, use `order_created.status="done"` instead of `status="done"` to avoid ambiguity errors.